 Most awards represent an initial allotment for a reasonable expectation of earnings.
 For some students, awards can be increased depending on (a) their individual calculation of financial need along with other aid used to cover educational expenses and (b) overall availability of college funding for student employment.

-As a student approaches their earnings limit, they should consult their department supervisor and a financial aid counselor to see if their eligibility can be increased so the student can work more hours to meet their educational expenses.
+As a student approaches their earning limits, they should consult their department supervisor and a financial aid counselor to see if their award can be increased.

 Loss of Eligibility